TexZK/hexrec/README.rst

 The package can also be run as a command line tool, by running the ``hexrec`` package itself (``python -m hexrec``), providing some record file  utilities.
-You can also create your own standalone executable, or download a precompiled one from the ``pyinstaller`` folder.

 The codebase is written in a simple fashion, to be easily readable and maintainable, following some naive pythonic *K.I.S.S.* approach by choice.